 Ready to hit the Park Loop Road running?
-You can pack a lot into three days, taking in the highlights and actually experiencing the park with hikes, bike rides, boat trips, or ranger-led programs.
-You might even include the Schoodic section of the park.
-For easiest park access, base yourself in Bar Harbor; even better, stay at one of the park’s campgrounds.
+You can pack the highlights into three days or spend up to five to experience the park more fully with hikes, bike rides, boat trips, or ranger-led programs.
+If you have more time, include the Schoodic section of the park and Isle au Haut in your itinerary.
+For easiest access to the park, base yourself in Bar Harbor; even better, stay at one of Acadia National Park’s campgrounds.

 Rise early and catch sunrise from the summit of Cadillac Mountain.
-Spend the morning and early afternoon exploring one of the park’s outlying holdings, taking either the ranger-narrated cruise to Baker Island or Islesford or catching the ferry to Winter Harbor and exploring the Schoodic section of the park either by bicycle or on the Island Explorer.
-On returning, if time permits, head to the Jordan Pond House for tea and popovers on the lawn.
-Work it off with a walk or pedal on the carriage roads.
+Spend the morning and early afternoon exploring one of the park’s outlying holdings aboard a ranger-narrated cruise to Baker Island or Islesford.
+On returning, head to the Jordan Pond House for tea and popovers on the lawn.
+Work it off with a sunset walk or pedal on the carriage roads.

-Pursue your interests, mixing and matching any of the following: Take a guided sea kayaking tour exploring the western side of the island, departing from Pretty Marsh; take a guided bird-watching tour with Michael Good of Down East Nature Tours; hike Acadia, St. Sauveur, or Flying Mountain, followed by a refreshing swim in Echo Lake; reserve a horse-drawn carriage ride to the Day Mountain summit; pedal or walk the Eagle Lake and Witch Hole Pond carriage roads; scale Acadia’s cliffs on a climbing lesson; or join one or more ranger-led programs.
+Pursue your interests, mixing and matching any of the following: Take a guided sea kayaking tour; enjoy bird-watching with Michael Good of Down East Nature Tours; hike Acadia, St. Sauveur, Mansell, or Flying Mountain, followed by a refreshing swim in Echo Lake; reserve a horse-drawn carriage ride to the Day Mountain summit; scale Acadia’s cliffs on a climbing lesson; take a sunset cruise aboard the Margaret Todd; or join one or more ranger-led programs.